Sofia-capital Bulgaria Travel Guide

 Many services observe public holidays.

-Local interactions are generally warm.
+Local communications are generally warm.

 Dress codes vary depending on location.